 Genre Savvy: Salome at times; she hangs onto hostages and once sealed a tower they were climbing in case Kim showed up.

 God Guise: The Black Hammers pretend to be messengers of a rain god to one highly-secluded village.
 Their guise actually takes on some legitimacy, thanks to the fact that they can use fairies to summon dark clouds, lightning, and rain.

 Goldfish Poop Gang: The Black Hammer Gang turn into this as the series goes on, in later episodes usually being defeated by the fairy they tried to control.

 Gravity Screw: Salome expresses surprise that there even is a gravity fairy.
 And yes, it causes gravity to turn wonky.
 Which has been overtaxing marathon runners for several months in a certain village, as it turns out.

-Grumpy Bear: Biam.
+Grumpy Bear: Biam, which prompts his working for the bad guys.
 "There's a black sheep in every family."